WismutHansen/READ2ME/README.md

 - **newspaper4k**: Library for extracting articles from news websites.
 - **wikipedia**: Library for extracting information from Wikipedia articles.
 - **schedule**: Library for scheduling tasks.
 Used to schedule automatic news retrieval twice a day.
+- and many more but I plan on reducing the dependencies a bit by removing redundancies etc.

 ## Contributing